dvdvideo1234/WindowsBatches/GmodAddons/UpdateAddons/readme.md

 ### Description
-This is designed to sout trough your [Garry's mod][ref-gam-gm] addons folder and update every git repository there.
+This is designed to scout through your [Garry's mod][ref-gam-gm] addons folder and update every git repository there.
 It is detected using the existing configuration `.git` folder that contains repo information